okz-spec/growsoft-docs/Examples/disablepiggybankbutton.md

-# Disable a Piggy Bank button!
+# Disable a Piggy Bank button

 Here’s an example of how to disable a Piggy Bank button: